rwilcox/my-learnings-docs/learning_javascript_typescript.md

     let thing: string = 'John Doe'

 But sometimes types are infered

+You can think of it NOT as "this variable is of this type", but "this variable should match this declaration, or conform to this series of duck-types.

+You could think of an object being described by a shape, not an imstance of a type.

+### Declaring your own types

+- [TODO]: write this.
+Both inline types and part of their own thing types.

 #### When that variable is a higher order function